Knight Commission: Current commission members and staff

-As of 2024, the commission's co-chairs are Pamela Bernard, former vice president and general counsel, Duke University, and Len Elmore, attorney, former ESPN analyst and former standout basketball player for the University of Maryland, the NBA and the ABA.
-The commission's CEO is Amy Privette Perko, who is a member of the Wake Forest University Sports Hall of Fame and previously worked in college sports at the University of Kansas and at the NCAA.
+As of 2024, the Commission's co-chairs are Pamela Bernard, former vice president and general counsel, Duke University, and Len Elmore, senior lecturer at Columbia University, attorney, former ESPN analyst and former standout basketball player for the University of Maryland, the NBA and the ABA.
+The Commission's CEO is Amy Privette Perko, who is a member of the Wake Forest University Sports Hall of Fame and previously worked in college sports at the University of Kansas and at the NCAA.